-The present disclosure relates to surface engineering, and in particular, to fluorine-free superhydrophobic surfaces and methods of making and uses thereof.
+The patent pending technology relates to surface engineering, and in particular, to fluorine-free superhydrophobic surfaces as well as methods of making and uses.

 Methods of Making Omniphobic Materials with Hierarchical Structures and Uses Thereof

-The present disclosure relates to the field of materials engineering.
-In particular, the present disclosure relates to methods of making omniphobic materials with hierarchical structures and uses thereof.
+This patent pending technology relates to the field of materials engineering.
+In particular, the methods of making omniphobic materials with hierarchical structures and uses thereof.

 Lubricant-infused surface biosensing interface, methods of making and uses thereof

-This application relates to omniphobic materials which are physically and chemically modified at their surface to create hierarchically structured materials with both nanoscale and microscale structures that provide the omniphobic properties.
-Methods of making such omniphobic surfaces with hierarchical structures and uses thereof, including as flexible films that repel contaminants are also disclosed in the application.
+This patent pending technology includes omniphobic materials which are physically and chemically modified at their surface to create hierarchically structured materials with both nanoscale and microscale structures that provide the omniphobic properties.
+Methods of making such omniphobic surfaces with hierarchical structures and uses, including as flexible films that repel contaminants, are also disclosed in the application.

 Producing silanized bio-species and one step rapid top down selective surface immobilization

-The present application discloses biofunctional surfaces that have self-assembled monolayers of fluorine groups with “built-in” functional groups promote targeted cell and biomolecule binding to the surface while reducing non-specific binding.
-Further, this application also relates to methods for preparing functional biomolecules, viruses and cells that can be covalently immobilized to prepare biofunctional surfaces.
+This patent pending technology describes biofunctional surfaces that have self-assembled monolayers of fluorine groups with “built-in” functional groups promote targeted cell and biomolecule binding to the surface while reducing non-specific binding.
+Further, methods for preparing functional biomolecules, viruses and cells that can be covalently immobilized to prepare biofunctional surfaces are outlined.